openqasm/openqasm/source/language/openpulse.rst

 ~~~~~~~~~

 Envelopes are discrete waveforms :math:`f(t), ℤ->ℂ`.
 Examples include a waveform described as
-an array of complex samples or as a parametric function supported directly by the hardware
+an array of complex samples or a parametric function supported directly by the hardware
 such as a Gaussian waveform.

 Arrays initialization is done as in OpenQASM.